Leisure

 Art/Arts

-Peel Centenary Centre also offers an Art Group and the building has disabled access, see www.centenarycentre.com or tel: 843480 to speak to Norman Teare Director/Art Group).
+Peel Centenary Centre also offers an Art Group and the building has disabled access, see www.centenarycentre.com .
+Tel: 844443.
+However at of 24.04.2026, the group is at full quota.

 The Gaiety Theatre now has a rolling subtitles facility which is visible from a number of points in the auditorium, useful for the deaf and partially hearing impaired.
 Ring the Villa Marine Complex on tel: 600555 for more information about which dates this facility operates.